weshebert20/tunr-relationships/README.md

 *This workshop is important because:*

 Most applications include more than one model.
 Most of these models are related in some way, for instance, artists play multiple songs.
-Sequelize provides helpful methods for working with related models, just like finding and querying a single table.
+Mongoose provides helpful methods for working with related models, just like it helps with querying a single collection.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- **Create** Sequelize models with ``has many`` and ``belongs to`` relationships
+- **Create** Mongoose models with ``has many`` and ``belongs to`` relationships (referenced data)
-- **Create** Sequelize models with ``has one`` relationships
+- **Create** Mongoose models with ``has one`` relationships (embedded data)

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

 - Create an Express app
-- Create a model with Sequelize
+- Create a model with Mongoose
-- Get data from a SQL database using PostgreSQL
+- Get data from a Mongo database using Mongoose

 ## Relationships